linode/docs/docs/applications/game-servers/dont-starve-together-on-ubuntu.md

 [![DST Server with users on it](/docs/assets/DSTrunning_resized.png)](/docs/assets/DSTrunning.png)

-Now that you have installed and configured Don’t Starve together, you have your very own Don’t Starve Together server for you and your friends to play on.
-Your users can access the server by opening the server list and finding your server’s name, clicking **Connect**, and entering a password if you choose to set one.
+Now you have your very own Don’t Starve Together server for you and your friends to play on.
+Players can access the server by opening the server list and finding your server’s name, clicking **Connect**, and entering a password if you chose to set one.